GreatScott/py-appsheet/README.md

 # py-appsheet
 A no-frills Python library for interacting with Google AppSheet

+## Installation
+py-appsheet is available on [PyPI](https://pypi.org/project/py-appsheet/) so can be installed via `pip install py-appsheet` in the terminal.

 ## Background and Setup
 * To work with this you need to create an AppSheet App first (i.e. not just an AppSheet Database).
 * To enable working with the API, you must go into the app's settings (gear icon) and then the integrations sub-item on the left.
 There you will find the App ID (make sure it's switched to enabled) and can create an Application Access key.